Death Wish II: Filming

 Among the final revisions of the script was a change in location.
 The original script set the action in San Francisco, but the revision moved the setting to Los Angeles.
 Winner said the film was "the same, but different", from the original.
 "That's what sequels are – Rocky II, Rocky III – you don't see Sylvester Stallone move to the Congo and become a nurse.
 Here the look of LA is what's different.
 Besides – rape doesn't date!"
-Engelbach argued the film raised "serious issues – namely, the deteriorating state of our criminal justice system.
-The actions of the Bronson character are dictated by the inability of the police to prevent crime, the preoccupation of the courts with technical rather than real justice, and the cancerous climate of fear in which we find ourselves today.
-Paul Kersey is no hero.
-In his pursuit of vengeance, he loses the only emotional relationship of his life and by story's end has become as much a victim of crime as the thugs he leaves dead in his wake."

 Principal photography began on May 4, 1981, in Downtown Los Angeles and concluded on July 1, 1981, in San Pedro.
 Filming often lasted twelve hours a day in order to complete it before a Screen Actors Guild strike.
 The film was shot on location and depicted actual "sleazy" areas of the city.
 Twenty off-duty men of the LAPD were hired to protect the film cast and crew from potential trouble.
-A scene involving the abandoned and crumpling Hollywood Hotel was shot in an actual abandoned hotel months before it was demolished.
-Several of the extras of the film were various locals who were hired to play a bit part or happened to be passing by during a shooting.
+A scene involving the abandoned and crumbling Hollywood Hotel was shot in an abandoned hotel months before it was demolished.

+Several film extras were locals hired to play a bit part, or happened to be passing by during a shooting.
 Among them were drug addicts, a drag queen, Hare Krishnas, and bikers.
 All were included by the director in an attempt to get an authentic feel of the streets of Los Angeles.
 Winner tried to keep the mood on the set lighthearted.
 "Just because a film is terrifying, that doesn't mean the people making it have to be grim", he said.
 All of the filming happened in Los Angeles, California.
 Places like San Pedro, Ladera Heights and Hollywood were included.

 Silvana Gallardo said the rape scene was "grueling" and took about six days to film.
 To prepare for the role, she talked to an actual rape victim.

 Music

-Isaac Hayes was recommended by the producers of the film to compose the score; however, Michael Winner chose former Led Zeppelin guitarist Jimmy Page (who was Winner's neighbor at the time).
+Isaac Hayes was recommended by the producers of the film to compose the score.
+Michael Winner chose former Led Zeppelin guitarist Jimmy Page, who was Winner's neighbor at the time.
 The opening credits bear Page's signature guitar tone, along with the heavy reverb-laden drum sound that he used with Led Zeppelin.
 The film's soundtrack was released in February 1982.
-Portions of the score were sampled by Twiztid in the song "Spiderwebs" from their album Heartbroken & Homicidal.
+Portions of the score were sampled by Twiztid in the song "Spiderwebs" from their 2010 album Heartbroken & Homicidal.